 The Tips and Advice page will give you steps to use in completing your project.

-All other projects need to be submitted by February 14, 2018.
+All other projects need to be registered by January 13, 2024

 Rules and Guidelines

 The EWRSEF follows the same rules as the Intel International Science & Engineering Fair (ISEF).
 View the ISEF Rules & Guidelines to learn more.